Hacking-Notes/Hacker-Roadmap/README.md

 #### Step 2: Enroll in [Port Swigger Academy](https://portswigger.net/web-security/dashboard)
 - **Objective:** Deepen your understanding of web pentesting techniques and tools.
+- **Explanation:** Burp Suite Academy offers comprehensive courses specifically focused on web pentesting, including both theoretical knowledge and practical exercises.
+This will enhance your ability to identify and exploit vulnerabilities in web applications.
 - **Actions:**
   - [ ] Explore the courses available on Burp Suite Academy.
   - [ ] Explore the following [paths](https://portswigger.net/web-security/learning-paths) and start with what seems to you the most interesting: